islamlovescoding/pixel-anchor/README.md

-this is just a simple pygame helper tool, i came up with it while making Aether ( one of my projects ) because i hated how painful it is to guess and try to put the image you loaded perfectly into the right place using coordinate. i hope peopel in the pygame community use it and find it helpful.
+this is just a simple pygame helper tool, i came up with it while making Aether ( one of my projects ) because i hated how painful it is to guess and try to put the image you loaded perfectly into the right place using coordinate. i hope people in the pygame community use it and find it helpful.

 ---